harshk04/Automobile-Damage-Detection/README.md

 # Automobile-Damage-Detection

 Welcome to the Automobile Damage Detection App!
 This application allows users to detect damages in cars and estimate repair costs using image processing and machine learning.
-The app also includes an admin portal for managing car data and monitoring application performance.
+The app also includes an admin portal for managing car data and monitoring application performance..

 ## 📌 Sneak Peek of Main Page 🙈 :